In my experience, the hardest part of running a business is STAFF!

 - Studying the AKC Complete Dog Book or your national all breed book

-- Reading books produced by breed and/or industry specialists
+- Reading books produced by breed and/or industry specialist

 - Attending workshops and clinics hosted by industry leaders

-- Attending a grooming school – many have multiple programs from which to choose
+- Attending a grooming school – many have multiple programs to choose from

-- Taking an online course from a reputable institution
+- Taking an on line study course from a reputable institution

 - Attending continued education training at qualified grooming schools